 CMHA-CEI has a Utilization Management unit under the Quality, Customer Service, and Recipient Rights Department.
 Utilization Management monitors the agency's resources through regular review and the collection and analysis of data.
-CMHA-CEI utilizes and follows MSHN's Utilization Management Plan.
-The utilization plan components address practices related to retrospective and concurrent review of clinical and financial resource utilization, clinical and programmatic outcomes, and other aspects of utilization management as deemed appropriate by directors.
+CMHA-CEI utilizes and follows CMHA-CEI Utilization Management Plan and MSHN's Utilization Management Plan.
+The utilization plans components address practices related to retrospective and concurrent review of clinical and financial resource utilization, clinical and programmatic outcomes, and other aspects of utilization management as deemed appropriate by directors.